Proverbe. Feuille Mensuelle. Nos. 1 (1er Février 1920) - 5 (1er Mai 1920) + No. 6 (Also L'Invention 1, 1er Juillet 1921). (All Published)

 ' ... a delicious melange of quotations from Picabia, Paulhan, Aragon, Dermée and others ... '.
 (Ex-Libris Cat.
 2).

-Edited by poet Paul Eluard, the focus of 'Proverbe' is far more seriously linguistic, although it retains the playfulness to be expected from Dada, than many other periodicals of the period.
-Although the typical elements of Dada typography are present - the variable font, different register, differing colours, the ruling and the use of different angles of printing to the plane of the page - here it is the word that reigns.
+Edited by poet Paul Eluard, the focus of 'Proverbe' is far more seriously linguistic, although it retains the playfulness to be expected from dada, than many other periodicals of the period.
+Although the typical elements of dada typography are present - the variable font, different register, differing colours, the ruling and the use of different angles of printing to the plane of the page - here it is the word that reigns.
 In fact, only one of the issues is in any sense illustrated: issue 4 contains a reproduction of a drawing by Picabia, the 'Machine de bon mots', but even here Picabia's concern is at least as semantic as visual.

 The first article of the first issue makes the aim of 'Proverbe' clear: 'Syntaxe' by Jean Paulhan with its urge to reinvigorate language is followed by pieces by Phillipe Soupault, Tristan Tzara, an aperçu by the Marquis de Sade and an editorial page of aphorisms, mottoes, advertisements and instructions.
 Perhaps the most memorable of these latter is the reassuring announcement concerning Picabia's '391': '391 ne contient pas d'arsenic.
 On peut le prendre en toute sécurité et en secret sans rien changer à ses habitudes.'